gasserma/dwr/templates/about.md

 [Ibbotson's SBBI](https://www.amazon.com/Stocks-Bonds-Bills-Inflation-Yearbook/dp/1119316405/ref=sr_1_2?ie=UTF8&qid=1492317970&sr=8-2&keywords=ibbotsons+sbbi)
 (I'm not sure if an amazon link is the right way to source a book...but if I were an author, I guess it is what I would want.)

+## Help Pay for Hosting / Buy Me a Beer